Dominicultor/Robotics_Pong_Project/README.md

 The **LCD** is initially responsible with displaying the greeting message (when the board is powered up) and then with the main menu.
 The main menu has 4 sections :
 - Start game
-- Settings (LCD brightness, buzzer volume, Sound on/off, Difficulty)
+- Difficulty
 - How to play instructions
 - About section
-Once the game begins, it is tasked with displaying a countdown, and various messages during the game (such as when scoring, hitting the ball, winning a match).
+Once the game begins, it is tasked with displaying a countdown, and various messages during the game (such as when scoring/winning a match).

 The **Joysticks** are tasked with moving the pong pallets during gameplay.
 One of them will also control all options in the LCD menu.

 The **LED matrix** is tasked with displaying the actual game, the ball and 2 pallets.
-Pallets will be displayed as 3 dots at the edge of the matrix, the bal will be displayed as 1 dot, appearing randomly in the center at the beginning.
+Pallets will be displayed as 3 dots at the edge of the matrix, the bal will be displayed as 1 dot, appearing in the center at the beginning.
 Connected through SPI (Serial Peripheral Interface)

-The 2 **potentiometers** are individually tasked with controlling the LCD brightness and the buzzer volume in the main menu.
+The 2 **potentiometers** are individually tasked with controlling the LCD brightness and the buzzer tone(frequency).

 The **buzzer** is responsible for all the sounds in the game.
 Small short sounds for scrolling in the menu, or hitting the ball during gameplay.
-Longer sounds (at least 2 notes) for each point scored, and a short song at the end of a match.

 ### Pin configuration